 If the Edit_Account_vod and Edit button configuration is not completed before deploying the Lightning Ready upgrade, it must be reconfigured for Lightning.
 If configuration is completed before deploying the Lightning Ready upgrade, the functionality is available in Lightning.

-- Activate VMOCs and select the Enable Enhanced Sync check box for the following objects for iPhone, iPad, and Windows Tablet.
+- Activate VMOCs and select the Enable Enhanced Sync check box for the following objects for iPhone and iPad.

 See Enhanced Sync for more information.

 Safari users must deselect the Prevent cross-site tracking privacy setting in Safari.
 Otherwise, Dynamic Attributes do not display.

 Dynamic Attributes display in a dedicated section on the Account page layout, differentiating them from standard account fields.
 Other than the dedicated section, Dynamic Attributes look like any other Account field to end users.
 Business Admins are responsible for creating and managing Dynamic Attributes.
 All data an end user enters is stored in the Dynamic_Attribute_vod object.

 Dynamic Attributes do not display on the Account Preview screen.